Each currently enrolled graduate student has the right to petition to

 Two consecutive semesters or academic sessions on academic warning will be grounds for dismissal from the degree program.
 For the purposes of this policy, "two consecutive semesters" equals two full semesters or sessions with 9 credits or more in each semester if the student is full-time, or 12 credits accumulated across three or more semesters if the student is part-time.
 (See the physical therapy and business sections for program-specific requirements.)

-With the exception of the M.B.A. program, the M.A.T. program in adolescence education, the M.S. program in childhood education, the sports management program, and those programs that require a thesis, all advanced degrees require a comprehensive examination.
+With the exception of the M.B.A. program, the M.A.T. program in adolescence education, the M.S. program in childhood education, and those programs that require a thesis, all advanced degrees require a comprehensive examination.

 To be eligible for the final comprehensives, the student must complete all required courses and attain a 3.00 GPA.
 The final comprehensive examination will be related to the student’s field of specialization and may take various forms, depending on individual interests and program requirements.